 - Complete and submit the FREE APPLICATION FOR FEDERAL STUDENT AID (FAFSA) to determine eligibility for financial assistance.
 Students should complete the FASFA via the internet at www.fafsa.ed.gov.
 You will need to include our Federal School Code #013968 on the FAFSA.
-If you do not have access to the Internet, you can call the US Department of Education at 1-800-433- 3243 and request that a paper application be mailed to you; or you may come to the Student Services Office for access and assistance in completing application on-line. - Be accepted for admission to TCATNashville.
+If you do not have access to the Internet, you can call the US Department of Education at 1-800-433- 3243 and request that a paper application be mailed to you; or you may come to the Student Services Office for access and assistance in completing application on-line. - Be accepted for admission to Tennessee College of Applied Technology Nashville.